 “The responsibility for the maintenance and improvement of drains, streams, ditches and watercourses, whether established County/Township ditches or not, rests entirely upon the land owners affected and benefited.
 It is not the obligation of the County/ Township to maintain or improve the storm drainage facilities across any individual’s property for either agricultural purposes or development of suburban home sites.
 When an individual purchases property, the principal of “Caveat Emptor” or “let the buyer beware”, is the purchaser’s best guideline.
 Land ownership has many potential and real benefits, but also comes with certain liabilities.
 Storm drainage facilities fall under the liability category of property ownership.
 These storm drainage facilities cannot be closed, obstructed or altered in any way which would reduce the capacity for conveying storm water across private property.
 Any owner is liable for upstream property damage for failure to properly maintain storm drainage facilities across his own property.”
 Passage from Montgomery County Engineer pamphlet, “Responsibility and Procedure for Improvement and Maintenance of Drains, Ditches and Watercourses.

 The act of installing drainage tiles from downspouts and basement sump pumps out to the roadway is not permitted by Miami Township.
-Many tiles were installed decades ago and before Township rules were created, but Miami Township will not currently approve permits to excavate within the right-of-way for the purposes of diverting water on to the roadway.
-In extreme cases dumping excess water into the roadway or on sidewalks can create a public safety hazard.
-For additional information call 937-866-4661 weekdays between 7:00 a.m. & 3:30 p.m.
+Many tiles were installed decades ago and before some Township rules were created, but Miami Township will not currently approve permits to excavate within the right-of-way for the purposes of diverting water on to the roadway.
+Miami Township will gladly aid residents in identifying alternate solutions for dispersing storm water on a property.
+In extreme cases, dumping excess storm water into the roadway or on sidewalks can create a public safety hazard.
+For additional information call (937) 866-4661 weekdays between 7:00 a.m. & 3:30 p.m.